Granatina/Template10-wiki/Home.md

 * **What's the motivation behind Template 10?** Honestly?
 The OOB VS templates just make us angry.
 In Windows 8 templates had all kinds of insanity and in Windows 10 there's only Blank.
 Template 10 tries to strike a balance.

+* **Is Template 10 related to Microsoft Patterns & Practices' Prism?** No. But, yes - at least in spirit.
+Some of the code in Template 10 is highly inspired by the code from Prism for StoreApps (which was for Windows 8 apps).
+In addition, the APIs in Template 10 are intentionally reflective of Prism for WPF so our WPF-XAML brothers and sisters can find some familiarity in Windows UWP apps, as they begin to transition.
+But, Template 10 is written from scratch.

 * **Can I contribute to Template 10?** Yes.
 Just submit a pull request.

 * **Can Template 10 work with existing apps?** Yes.
 Template 10 is enabled by the external [Template 10 Library], which can be referenced in and used by existing Windows app projects.